 Thank you, Jon, for single-handedly redesigning the dialogue surrounding death and dying.
 And thank you for being a warm and generous friend and colleague.
 Your loss and your legacy are immeasurable.

 So long Jon, and thanks for all the cake."

 Visit the Death Cafe website to find your nearest Death Cafe.

 Sometimes we can struggle to find words after someone has died, and that's ok.
 Read all about Susie's silent funeral at a natural burial ground.

 You don't have to hold the funeral at a church or a crematorium.
-Check out the alternatives in and around London.
+Explore the alternatives in and around London.